 If you have dental insurance, it may cover you for these non-emergency treatments.

 Also, as mentioned above, some orthodontic services may fall under MSP dental coverage.
 But this only applies to conditions relating to severe congenital facial abnormalities.

 If you're having vision problems, your MSP may cover you for eye exams.
 That's if the test is medically-required.
 You also need an ophthalmologist or optometrist to conduct the test.
 With eye doctors however, it's not mandatory that they enroll with MSP.
 Therefore it's important to know beforehand if they are registered, otherwise your eye exam will be paid out of pocket.
 Having said that, if you are in between the ages of 19-64, your routine are not covered under your MSP.

 Other Medical Benefits Under MSP

 If your registered physician orders you to get an x-ray, MSP may cover its cost.
-To get covered, you need to acquire the x-ray from an approved diagnostic facility.
+To receive coverage, you need to acquire the x-ray from an approved diagnostic facility.
 For more information on approved facilities it is highly recommended to inquire with the BC Health page outlining where this locations can be found.

 You may also need these diagnostic services as ordered by your dental or oral surgeon.
 If they're MSP-registered, then you can use your coverage to get the service for free.

 One in five Canadians suffers from chronic pain.
-Low back pain is one of the most common forms, affecting as much as 85% of employees.
+Low back pain is one of the most common forms, affecting as much as 85% of people.

-Enter BC MSP coverage offering supplemental benefits like chiropractic and physical therapy.
+British Columbia's MSP offers supplemental benefits like chiropractic and physical therapy.
 Acupuncture, massage therapy, naturopathy, and non-surgical podiatry services are also offered.